 Glaucon and Socrates agree that being in that situation is worse than being a slave in their time.
 The thought experiment also demonstrates the connection between truth and education.
 As the perspective of truth changes, so will our education.
 The book suggests we should seek truths even though it is very hard to do sometimes.

 Hardcore philosophy ideals for the sake of politics and the people working together.
 I had to read back in a lot of parts.
-Even though it is a smaller book then expected to read.
-In the end I was very impressed.
-Apparently Socrates never wrote anything down so this conversation could have actually happened a long time ago.
-This conversation is relevent towards ideas in current times.
-I recommend this book to fans of philosophy and the greek philosopher, Socrates.
+Even though it is a smaller book than expected to read.
+In the end, I was very impressed.
+Apparently, Socrates never wrote anything down so this conversation could have actually happened a long time ago.
+This conversation is relevant towards ideas in current times.
+I recommend this book to fans of philosophy and the Greek philosopher, Socrates.
 Also to people who are interested in the concept of The Allegory of the Cave.

 PS – I need more philosophy books to reach a greater understanding of everything!!